 A Long, Long Time Ago

 Over the years we have improved our Jive migration capabilities immensely.
 A long while back we migrated to SharePoint wiki pages and classic discussion lists.
-Now we primarily migrate to modern SharePoint pages, a custom list for questions and conversations, and event lists.
+Now we primarily migrate to modern SharePoint pages, a document libraries, and event lists.

 This post focuses on content migrated to SharePoint pages and how you can now customize the migrated content to use your own page template.